saewoonam/ble_adv_covid/README.md

 3. Changing RPI
 4. Write code to log to an add-on flash
 5. Figure out how to power nrf52 via a battery.

+#  Particle Argon/Boron

+## Requirements
+1. Developed using DeviceOS 1.5.0
+2. Installed "Particle Workbench"

+## Issues
+1. Can't access Flash memory for logging...
+Need to investigate how
+2. Need to figure out how to push logging data to the web for logging into a database for data taking / evaluation

+## Things to do for testimg
+1. Implement WiFi data logging
+2. For remote testing (no wifi), get flash logging working
+3. Implement scheme to retrieve data from flash memory

 SaeWoo Nam, started 2020-04-13, last edit 2020-04-19